ietf-wg-asdf/SDF/sdf.md

 ## Information block

-The information block contains generic meta data for the SDF document itself and all included definitions.
+The information block contains generic metadata for the SDF document itself and all included definitions.
 To enable tool integration, the information block is optional in the grammar of SDF; most processes for working with SDF documents will have policies